MODFLOW-USGS/mf2005/doc/Updates/readme_MNW2.txt

+Changes to the MNW2 Package for MODFLOW-2005 version 1.12   (May-Dec.
+2015)

+A bug was fixed that affected the calculation of intraborehole flow (initiated when PUMPLOC is not = 0) for output purposes only and only for certain conditions.
+These values are written to the MNWOBS file if QBHflag>0.
+Additional print statements were also added so that data on the location of the pump intake will always be written to the main listing file.

+The program will not calculate corrections for partial penetration of a MNW2 well if the losstype=SPECIFYcwc, in part because the required well radius is not specified in the input data for this losstype.
+If the input for a particular MNW2 well specifies losstype=SPECIFYcwc and PPFLAG>0, the code will reset PPFLAG to a value of 0, and print a related warning message.

+Code was added to check if the water table drops below the bottom of the open interval in a MNW2 node.
+If it did, that node is deactivated.

+Problems related to the partial penetration correction calculation have been reported for MNW2 nodes in convertible cells.
+To minimize these, the PPFLAG is reset to 0 if the head in the well (hwell) declines to a level that only leaves less than 10% of the open interval saturated or if either hwell or the water table drops below the bottom of the open interval (in which case the node is also deactivated).

+A bug in the code for the case of a horizontal or slanted well and LOSSTYPE=GENERAL caused the code to ignore the specified value of "B" (the linear well-loss coefficient) and instead assumed that it was zero.
+This has been fixed.
+Note that the algorithm assumes that there is no directional dependence of B and that the specified value applies equally in all directions.
+This bug would have had only a very small effect on results in most cases.

+Write statements were modified to help assure that elevations of well screens (open intervals) were printed correctly.
+Penetration fractions values will be printed as "N/A" for cases where partial penetration calculations are not made.

+Several coding changes were made based on suggestions from Scott Boyce (CA WSC) and are labeled with his initials (seb).

+Other minor format changes were made for the output files.

 Changes to the MNW2 Package for MODFLOW-2005 version 1.10.0   (Nov.-Dec.
 2012)

 A bug was fixed that affected simulations in which a composite well screen was